 Herbert R. O'Conor State Office Building, 201 West Preston St., Baltimore, Maryland, December 2000 (on right is 301 West Preston St.).
 Photo by Diane F. Evartt.

-In October 2007, the Statewide Steering Committee on Services for Adults with Sickle Cell Disease was formed (Chapter 435, Acts of 2007).
+In October 2007, the Statewide Steering Committee on Services for Adults with Sickle Cell Disease was formed by the General Assembly (Chapter 435, Acts of 2007).
+It reformed as the Statewide Steering Committee on Sickle Cell Disease in July 2022 (Chapter 279, Acts of 2022; Code Health-General Article, sec.
+18-506).

 The Committee is charged with educating those with sickle cell disease, health care providers, and the public about State care and treatment.
 For that purpose, the Committee establishes partnerships with institutions and communities, as well as a statewide network of service providers for adults with sickle cell disease.
 Moreover, to implement or support its recommendations for action studies, policy, regulations, or laws, the Committee identifies funding sources, both private and from State, federal or local governments.